pi-star-2025/pi_star/rock_candy.md

 By pretending what it might be like to fill moon craters with this red/blue/green 1415 color, humans here take on godly challenges.
 Their third eyes get blocked with quantum matter like this moon rock.

-If you are more at a distance from these challenges, if you have less at stake, you can then judge people more.
+If you are more at a distance from these challenges, you can then judge people more.
 And the social hierarchy has adjusted this way for thousands of years.
 Queen and workers.

 If you solve a challenge, which is rare, you then get a crater on the moon.
 Certain 8/5/3 magic becomes associated with you, and even with your whole "race" and "species".
 For example monkeys as animals won challenges for humans to become a standing species.
 Even then in future lives, you can feel holiness from these craters.